 A section of footpath AE110 adjacent to the development site, to be confirmed, which shall be resurfaced with a new bound surface

-These specifications shall be approved by the Local Planning Authority in consultation with Kent County Council Public Rights Of Way Officer prior to their construction and shall be completed within 3 months of the first occupation of the development.
+The scheme shall be implemented as approved within 3 months of the first occupation of the development.

 Reasons: To promote walking and in the interests of the visual amenity of the area.